 Flower Shield Lights To The Advantage

 Flower shield lights also can be used to advantage to view a flower bed from one edging only.
-Use individual flower lights to highlight single plants, shrubs or a tree with this lighting outdoors.
+Use individual flower lights to highlight single plants, shrubs, or a tree with this lighting outdoors.

 Floodlights & Accents

-When floodlighting a large bed of flowers with one or more overhead lights, always add some touches of accent lighting to point out an interesting bloom, and to create a more interesting pattern or inches of shadows.
-Otherwise, the over-all effect may have a flat sameness of appearance that lacks the third dimensional quality of an interesting scene.
+When floodlighting a large bed of flowers with one or more overhead lights, always add some touches of accent lighting to point out an interesting bloom and to create a more interesting pattern or inches of shadows.
+Otherwise, the overall effect may have a flat sameness of appearance that lacks the third-dimensional quality of an interesting scene.

-Add this extra touch by one or two strategically located mushroom lamps, by an extra overhead spot lamp or lamp post, or by another light directed from a low angle giving off wonderful partial shade.
+Add this extra touch with one or two strategically located mushroom lamps, an extra overhead spot lamp or lamp post, or another light directed from a low angle giving off wonderful partial shade.

 Make Landscape Lighting Flexible

 Above all, remember to make your flower landscape lighting flexible.
 Flowers are not permanent.
 Their bloom varies, and beds are easily and frequently moved about by many gardeners.

 Therefore, plan your outdoor lighting so that it too, can be easily and quickly moved about as required.
 You can also highlight beautiful leaves.

 One of the best ways to use solar lights for flower beds is mounted on ground spikes.
 If you provide for a permanent free-standing weatherproof electrical outlet in each flower-bed area, you will always have light when and where you need it, and they’re excellent outdoor lighting.